plnh/dbt_project/cloud_function/README.md

 # Forex Data Loader - Cloud Function

 A Google Cloud Function that automatically fetches gold price data (XAU/EUR) from the Swissquote API and loads it into BigQuery for tracking.
+I wrote this with the help of Claude.ai

 ## Overview